-Two separate trip circuit supervision functions are included, TCSSCBR1 for PO3 (X100:16-19) for Master Trip and TCSSCBR2 for PO4 (X100:20-23) for circuit breaker closing.
-The trip circuit supervision 1 is blocked by the Master Trip (TRPPTRC1) and the circuit-breaker open position signal.
-The trip circuit supervision 2 is used for circuit breaker closing and therefore blocked when the circuit breaker is closed.
+Two separate trip circuit supervision functions are included, TCSSCBR1 for PO3 (X100:16-19) and TCSSCBR2 for PO4 X100:20-23).
+Both functions are blocked by the Master Trip (TRPPTRC1 and TRPPTRC1) and the circuit breaker open signal.
 The TCS alarm indication is connected to LED 9.

-By default it is expected that there is no external resistor in the circuit breaker tripping/closing coil circuit connected parallel with circuit breaker normally open/closed auxiliary contact.
+By default it is expected that there is no external resistor in the circuit breaker tripping coil circuit connected parallel with circuit breaker normally open auxiliary contact.